Mimura/Onepe/wp-content/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * *Version 2.3* - Google+ image posts, delayed postings (Pro Only), new networks - Stumbleupon, vBulletin, Diigo

 = Details =

+= 3.7.5 [10/25/2016] =

+* New network "OK.RU" (Odnoklassniki) - The second biggest Russian social network.
+You can post messages, imagea and share links to your groups/pages.
+* Improvement/Bug Fix - Due to surprisingly high demand, we put compatibility with PHP 5.2 back.
+* Improvement/Bug Fix - Better support for imported and shedulled posts.
+* Bug Fix - no more "Fatal error" messages if one of the API files is missing.

+= 3.7.4 [10/17/2016] =

+* Improvement/Bug Fix - Updated Del.icio.us connector.
+It should make it more stable.
+* Improvement - Better PHP7 compatibility.
+Fixes for most PHP7 "depreciated", "notice" and "warning" messages.
+* Improvement - Better handling of LinkedIn messages and errors.
+* Some minor bug fixes.

 = 3.7.3 [10/04/2016] =